omajoshi/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 ### Linux Layer

 It is important to understand that **all networking processes are made within the Linux layer**.
-All network processes that are WiFi, Bluetooth low energy, LoRa®, NB-IoT, and Cat-M1.
+All network processes that are WiFi, Bluetooth® Low Energy, LoRa®, NB-IoT, and Cat-M1.
 We will focus on using WiFi with MQTT protocol, and LoRa® connectivities to establish a multiple protocol gateway.

 The Portenta X8 provides WiFi connectivity and the Portenta Max Carrier provides a LoRaWAN® module that can help us communicate with The Things Network.
 We will use the MQTT protocol to receive the sensor data transmitted by an end device.